Having fun for less

 10 Fun Things to Do In Your Hometown

-Cheap Family Activities
+Cheap Family Activities For Grade School Kids?

 We won't have money for a big vacation this year.
 So I'd like to include some cheap family activities while the kids are off school.
 We have three in grade school.
 Can anyone suggest affordable day trips or at-home activities for my family?